 Which method should I use?

 This will be determined by your dust, facility and hazard.
-The first step I finding out which protection is best suited for your hazard is scheduling a Hazard Analysis.
-Combustible Dust Consultation and DHAs Along with dust testing results, a thorough review of your facility and your process equipment will determine which protection method to utilize based on your facility, the hazard, current NFPA code and your project budget and goals.
+The first step is finding out which protection is best suited for your hazard by scheduling a Hazard Analysis.
+Along with dust testing results, a thorough review of your facility and your process equipment will determine which protection method to utilize based on your facility, the hazard, current NFPA code and your project budget and goals.
 In general, the following factors determine the type of protection to use.

 - Kst (explosibility of your dust)